IHS-FRC-5459/team5459-docs/setup-strongback/strongback-setup.md

 NOW, you’re set up to run strongback.sh

-*  It creates a project in the folder you're currently "in" (your *Current WOrking Default* )
+*  It creates a project in the folder you're currently "in" (your *Current Working Default* )
 *  First time, the workspace properties get updated to add the strongback user library.

 ```
 $ cd <Workspace Folder>
-$ strongback.sh new-project -d . -e -n robotex -p edu.ihs5459.robotex
+$ strongback new-project -d . -e -n robotex -p edu.ihs5459.robotex
 Successfully created new project at: /Users/adevoe/WorkspacesM/ihsfirst/robotex

 Project ready for importing into Eclipse workspace.